The Scribbles Creative Writing Awards are awarded to creators of children’s literature across FIVE categories.

 - Previously published or awarded work will not be accepted.

-- Submissions under consideration by another competition or publication will be accepted, but Girl & Duck must be notified immediately if the work is accepted elsewhere.
+- Submissions under consideration by another competition or currently with a publisher, will be accepted.
+However, Girl & Duck must be notified immediately if the work is accepted elsewhere.
+In this case, your entry will be withdrawn without refund.

 - Copyright for each submitted work remains with the author.